-“Has anyone seen my green cravat?” he called, hitting his head on the bottom of the sofa when Isobel’s voice replied, much closer than he expected.
+“Has anyone seen my green cravat?” he called.
+He hit his head on the bottom of the sofa when Isobel’s reply came from much closer than he expected.

 “I have it,” she said.
 Gareth sat back to see her standing behind him, tie in hand.
 “You left it sitting out; I think Wyndie was just trying to tidy up.”

 “Ah, thoughtful girl.
 Is she up with Ofelia?”